Fall Handprint Tree Craft (Painting With Pom Poms)

 Fall Handprint Tree Craft final

 • Adapt this Fall Handprint Tree Craft for different seasons!
-Use variations of green, yellow and gold for an autumn tree, or different shades of green for a spring/summer tree.
+Use variations of white and light blue for a winter handprint tree, or different shades of green paint for a spring/summer tree.

 • Add different stickers or decorations to your tree to add acorns, birds nests, or birds to the picture.